MrThearMan/dynamics-client/CONTRIBUTING.md

 3. Run `poetry install` to create a virtual environment and install project dependencies.
 4. Run `make hook` to install the [pre-commit] hooks.

-You should now be able to run tests with `make tests`.
+Run `make help` to list all existing development commands and their descriptions.

+## Testing

-Individual tests can be run with `make test <test_name>`.
+Tests can be run with `make tests`, and individual tests with `make test <test_name>`.
-Linting can be done with `make pre-commit`.
+This will run tests in you [local environment][setup].

+You can also test your code in multiple environments with [tox].
+To do this, you must install python interpreters for all python version the library supports, then run `make tox`.

-Docs can be run locally with `make docs`.
+Linting can be run on-demand with `make pre-commit`, or automatically before commits when installed with `make hook`

 ## Guidelines for writing code